-What Is Data Warehousing, And Why Does It Matter To Your Business?
+What Is a Data Warehouse, And Why Does It Matter To Your Business?

-With data coming from different places, the key is to collect your business data and load it into a service that is easy for any user in the business to access.
+With data coming from different places, the key is to collect your business data and load it into a service that's easy for any user in the business to access.

-The solution quite often lies within data warehousing.
+The solution quite often lies within a data warehouse.
 Let’s look at why.

 A data warehouse is a unified data structure that aggregates data from multiple sources into a single database location for business intelligence and decision-making, based on the needs of an organization.